-14.4 Compatibility in DIN programs
+11.4 Compatibility in DIN programs

-The format of DIN programs of the CNC PILOT 4290 predecessor control differs from the format of the CNC PILOT 640.
+The format of DIN programs of the CNC PILOT 4290 predecessor control differs from the format of the MANUALplus 620.
 However, you can use the program converter to adapt programs of the predecessor control to the new control.

 When opening an NC program, the control recognizes the programs of the predecessor control.
 The program concerned will be converted after a confirmation prompt.
-CONV... will be prefixed to the program name.
-The program converter is also part of Transfer submode (Organization operating mode).
+CONV\... will be prefixed to the program name.
+The program converter is also part of Transfer submode (Organization mode of operation).